cbirdsong/minimum-viable-wordpress/README.md

 # Minimum Viable WordPress

+A minimalist single-file WordPress theme.
+Written with semantic and accessible HTML and styled using lightly modified [MVP.css](https://andybrewer.github.io/mvp/).

-A single-file WordPress theme.
-Designed as a fallback in case [Timber](https://www.upstatement.com/timber/) fails to load, but it might be generally useful as a minimalist theme.
-Styled using lightly modified [MVP.css](https://andybrewer.github.io/mvp/).
+This was originally designed as a fallback in case [Timber](https://www.upstatement.com/timber/) fails to load, but it also works as a minimalist theme.

 ## Supported Features

 These WordPress features have been tested:

-- Site name, tagline and custom logos
+- Site name, tagline and custom logo
 - Navigation menus
 - Posts and pages
 - Excerpts and `<!--more-->`